-Cultural awareness and sensitivity is vital if you want to succeed in new destinations and an important website localization best practice to follow.
+Cultural awareness and sensitivity are vital if you want to succeed in new destinations and an important website localization best practice to follow.
 The last thing you want is to come across as brash or out-of-touch with the locals.

 This can be tricky to get right because what’s hot in one destination might not be so hot in another.
-As a result, it’s important that you double check any cultural references on your site and ensure your copy is appropriate for the market you’re serving.
+As a result, it’s important that you double-check any cultural references on your site and ensure your copy is appropriate for the market you’re serving.

 At this point, it can be really useful to bring a professional translator from the destination you’re targeting on board to look over some or all of your translated website.
-They can quickly determine if the content and context is right for the audience.
+They can quickly determine if the content and context are right for the audience.